Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/scraping/troubleshooting.md

 See the documentation of the relevant browser and browser automation to find the corresponding option in each specific case.

 Be careful with downgraded browser instances.
 They will not perform normal security check.
-Only use them to scrape pages you control and trust, and close the instance asap.
+Only use them to scrape pages you control and trust, and close the instance immediately.
 Do not point a downgraded instance to a random page.